 - You can run robots in Control Room with the push of a button!

 - You need to upload your robot's code to Control Room.

 - You need to create a Process to run your robots.

 - A robot step can be run in multiple processes.

-- You need to select a runtime environment for your robot step when you add it to a process.
+- You need to select an unattended worker for your robot step when you add it to a process.

-- A "runtime environment" is the actual computer that will execute the robot: it can be a Docker container in the cloud or a physical machine running the Robocorp Workforce Agent.
+- A "unattended worker" is the actual computer that will execute the robot: it can be a Docker container in the cloud or a physical machine running the Robocorp Workforce Agent.